oda-hub/code-of-conduct-for-developers/README.md

 This note describes our collective understanding of how we coordinate the common open-source ODA initiative.

-We recognize that ODA is
+We recognize that ODA is an inter-institute project, with different constrains on IP rights.
+As much as possible, involved institutions ([UNIGE](https://dataforum.unige.ch/t/recommended-license-for-open-data-and-software/201), SNSF, CNRS?, others?) encourage open publishing with attribution.
+We shall choose these licenses whereever possible.

 *this **code-of-conduct** is not a binding agreement by any legal meaning.*